leejiawen98/dealfinder/README.md

 View the application demo here: https://www.youtube.com/watch?v=TT3q4UY9E3w

-The Ionic mobile application features a QR scanner that allows users to redeem purchased deals, allows consumers to purchase deals using a in-app eWallet or creditcard and a review system to let users leave a feedback on the deals purchased/redeemed.
+The Ionic mobile application (tested on IOS) features a QR scanner that allows users to redeem purchased deals, allows consumers to purchase deals using a in-app eWallet or creditcard and a review system to let users leave a feedback on the deals purchased/redeemed.